“It may take up to three or four weeks for delivery.”

 You're shopping for furniture with your fiance.
 You picked out a sofa that you want, and now you're asking to buy it.
-You will need to get the sofa delivered to you, but the shop staff tells you that you may have to wait a while for it:
+You will need to get the sofa delivered to you, but the shop staff tells you this about the wait time for deliveries.

 It may take up to three or four weeks for delivery.